How to be a Sought-After UI/UX Designer

 One thing I have noticed in the industry is that designers are excluding these very important skills from their CVs so it creates more difficulty for the employer to understand the actual experience of the designer and as a result, the candidate might get rejected.
 These skills and expertise are very sophisticated and are gained over years of experience, make sure to put them front and centre on your CV and make sure potential employers know you have them.

 If you can build a really strong foundational knowledge with these technical tools, I believe it will increase your credibility, but also have a higher chance of being noticed in this market.

-If you have any other questions or if you want to learn more, please send me an email at firstname.lastname@example.org.
-I’m also currently recruiting for a few different positions: Senior UX Designer and Lead Product Designer, if you’re interested in the roles please do apply and get in touch.
+If you have any other questions or if you want to learn more, please send in an email.
+We're also currently recruiting for a few different positions: Senior UX Designer and Lead Product Designer, if you’re interested in the roles please do apply and get in touch.